 A surprising finding of this study was that phenytoin inhibited RyR2 from healthy sheep and failing human hearts but not RyR2 from healthy human hearts.
-We recently reported the same association for CaM inhibition of RyR2 which resulted from the dependence of CaM inhibition on RyR2 phosphorylation at S2808 and S2814.
-(Walweel et al., 2019) We previously showed that RyR2 from failing hearts had significant hyper-phosphorylation of S2808 and S2814, reduced free thiol content and a reduced interaction with FKBP12.0 and FKBP12.6 compared to healthy.
-(Walweel et al., 2017) Interestingly, sheep RyR2s were also significantly hyper-phosphorylated at S2808 compared to healthy human RyR2, possibly due to higher adrenergic stress in sheep compared to humans prior to heart harvest or due to different adrenergic mechanisms for each species (phosphorylation of S2808 and S2814 are increased by adrenergic stress (Benkusky et al., 2007; Ferrero et al., 2007)).
-In humans, adrenergic stimulation is predominantly through a stimulatory $G{s,\alpha}$ -protein-cyclic AMP-PKA pathway (Kaumann et al., 1999; Molenaar et al., 2000) as opposed to dual $G{s,\alpha}$ -inhibitory G_i -protein pathways in other animals.
-(Zheng et al., 2005) In any case, just how RyR2 phosphorylation, oxidation or other post-translational modifications affect phenytoin inhibition remains to be determined.
+We recently reported the same association for CaM inhibition of RyR2, which resulted from the dependence of CaM inhibition on RyR2 phosphorylation at S2808 and S2814 (Walweel et al., 2019).
+We previously showed that RyR2 from failing hearts had significant hyper-phosphorylation of S2808 and S2814, a reduced free thiol content, and a reduced interaction with FKBP12.0 and FKBP12.6 compared with healthy hearts (Walweel et al., 2017).
+Interestingly, sheep RyR2s were also significantly hyper-phosphorylated at S2808 compared with healthy human RyR2, possibly because of higher adrenergic stress in sheep compared with humans prior to heart harvest or because of different adrenergic mechanisms for each species (phosphorylation of S2808 and S2814 are increased by adrenergic stress) (Benkusky et al., 2007; Ferrero et al., 2007).
+In humans, adrenergic stimulation is predominantly through a stimulatory G{s,α}-protein cAMP-PKA pathway (Kaumann et al., 1999; Molenaar et al., 2000) as opposed to dual $G{s,\alpha}$ -inhibitory G_i -protein pathways in other animals (Zheng et al., 2005).
+In any case, just how RyR2 phosphorylation, oxidation, or other post-translational modifications affect phenytoin inhibition remains to be determined.

 A definitive location of the dantrolene binding site on RyR2 is not known.
-Labelling of RyR1 peptides has revealed a dantrolene binding site region between aa590-609 on each of the four RyR2 subunits (Paul-Pletzer et al., 2002).
+Labeling of RyR1 peptides has revealed a dantrolene binding site region between aa590 and aa609 on each of the four RyR2 subunits (Paul-Pletzer et al., 2002).
 Although the corresponding peptide sequence in RyR2 binds dantrolene (aa601-620), dantrolene binding was not detected in the intact RyR2.
-However, this amino acid sequence is located within 30Å of the interface of the SPRY1 domain of RyR2 and FKBP (Wang et al., 2011; Yuchi et al., 2015).
+However, this amino acid sequence is located within 30 Å of the interface of the SPRY splA kinaseryanodine receptor domain domain of RyR2 and FKBP (Wang et al., 2011; Yuchi et al., 2015).
 Our finding that both dantrolene and phenytoin inhibition have Hill coefficients of ~1 indicates that their binding to only one of the four putative sites on the RyR2 homotetramer is sufficient for inhibition.
 The absence of competition between phenytoin and dantrolene inhibition indicates that phenytoin and dantrolene have different binding sites.
 Separate binding sites are also consistent with a major difference in the actions of phenytoin and dantrolene on RyR2.
 Namely, phenytoin inhibition is independent of the presence of CaM, whereas dantrolene inhibition is only seen in the presence of CaM.